 Cost of Acquisition (COA) means any capital expense at the time of acquiring capital asset under transfer, i.e., to include the purchase price, expenses incurred up to acquiring date in the form of registration, storage etc. expenses incurred on completing transfer.
 In other words, cost of acquisition of an asset is the value for which it was acquired by the assessee.
 Expenses of capital nature for completing or acquiring the title are included in the cost of acquisition.
+Cost inflation index for the first year in which the asset was held by the assessee or for the year beginning on the 1st day of April, 2001, which ever is later.

-- Cost to the previous owner deemed to be the cost of acquisition: If the asset is acquired by an assessee in the following circumstances the cost of acquisition of the asset shall be deemed to be the cost for which the previous owner of the property acquired it. - 1.
-On any distribution of asset on the total or partial partition of a HUF or - 2.Under gift or will - 3.
+- ➤ Cost to the previous owner deemed to be the cost of acquisition: If the asset is acquired by an assessee in the following circumstances the cost of acquisition of the asset shall be deemed to be the cost for which the previous owner of the property acquired it. - 1.
+On any distribution of asset on the total or partial partition of a HUF or - 2.
+Under gift or will - 3.
 By succession, inheritance or devolution or